- Bachelor's degree with 3.0 GPA

 - At least two semesters of general/inorganic chemistry are required

-- Strongly recommended: two semesters of calculus, one semester of organic chemistry, and one semester of physics
+- Recommended: One semester of calculus, one semester of organic chemistry, and one semester of physics

 The Industrial Hygiene track has the same requirements as the MPH program and further requires: